samrudovsky/hospital-readmission-risk/README.md

 - Working with hundreds of continuous and categorical features, build a model that optimizes for recall and AUC.
 In this context, a high false-positive rate is not detrimental.
 Hospitals should be willing to be overly cautious with lower-risk patients in order to more robustly capture high-risk patients.

 ---
-### Results
-- A cross-validated random forest model with 600 trees and a max depth of 12 optimized both recall and AUC.
-In minimizing the false-negative rate, the ensemble model captured the greatest number of patients at high-risk of readmission.

--  Patient medical history proved to be the most salient feature.
-Patients who had previously been hospitalized – perhaps multiple times that year – were at an elevated risk to be readmitted within 30 days.
----
-### Why isn't A1c measured more frequently?
+### Results – Why isn't A1c measured more frequently?

 - The A1c test is a simple blood test that measures one’s average blood glucose level over 3 months.
 Regular monitoring of A1c is consistently linked with lower costs and lower readmission rates.
 	 - Data analysis showed that just the *decision* to measure A1c led to lower readmission rates amongst patients captured in the UCI data set.